gmmorris/meze-docs/componentization.md

 What I have found *React* to be is an opportunity to alleviate many of the causes for these code smells, and that's the actual topic I want to talk about.

 ## Composability via Componentisation
+I often hear developers talk about the difference between the *react* package and the *react-dom* package, and how the separation provides the ability to use *React*'s *component tree diffing* algorithm to build any kind of UI.
+But when it comes to discussing *React*'s composability, we actually need to start looking at the internals of the core *react* package.